libriscv/rvscript/README.md

 Connecting manually:
 ```
 gdb-multiarch myprogram.elf
-target remote localhost:2159
+target remote :2159
 ```

 ## C++ RTTI and exceptions

-Exceptions and RTTI are currently always enabled, and will bloat the binary by at least 170k according to my measurements.
+Exceptions and RTTI are currently always enabled, and will add at least 170k to binaries, according to my measurements.
 Additionally, you will have to increase the maximum allotted number of instructions to a call by at least 600k instructions, as the first exception thrown will have to run through a massive amount of code.
 However, any code that does not throw exceptions as part of normal operation will be fine performance-wise.

 ## WSL2 support